When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Honestly, this is quite frustrating, given how clean the app is.
 I started out excited to test this out and write a DOWN app review.
 I suppose we can’t win them all, right?

-Like Tinder, Down lets you do everything you need to with the free version.
+Like Tinder, the Down hookup app lets you do everything you need to with the free version.
 The way they push you to the paid version is by limiting you to seeing just 10 profiles per day.

 If the app had active users, I see no reason why you couldn’t be entirely successful with the free version.
 It allows you to: